ray155093/azure-docs.zh-tw/articles/resource-group-linked-templates.md

 <properties
-   pageTitle="透過 Resource Manager 使用連結範本 | Microsoft Azure" description="描述如何在「Azure 資源管理員」範本中使用連結的範本，以建立模組化範本方案。示範如何傳遞參數值、指定參數檔案，以及動態建立 URL。"
-   services="azure-resource-manager"
-   documentationCenter="na"
-   authors="tfitzmac"
+   pageTitle="Linked templates with Resource Manager | Microsoft Azure" description="Describes how to use linked templates in an Azure Resource Manager template to create a modular template solution.
+Shows how to pass parameters values, specify a parameter file, and dynamically created URLs." services="azure-resource-manager" documentationCenter="na" authors="tfitzmac"